 IB Economics SL

-SL Paper 1: two parts, Section A: answer one of two questions (each question has multiple parts), Section B: answer one of two questions (each question has multiple parts)
+SL Paper 1: Choose and answer one of three questions.
+Each question consists of two parts, Section A: answer one of two questions (each question has multiple parts), Section B: answer one of two questions (each question has multiple parts)

-SL Paper 2: two parts, Section A: answer one of two questions (each question has multiple parts), Section B: answer one of two questions (each question has multiple parts)
+SL Paper 2: Choose and answer one of three questions.
+Each question consists of two parts, Section A: answer one of two questions (each question has multiple parts), Section B: answer one of two questions (each question has multiple parts)

 IB Economics HL